What does student feedback tell us about teaching psychology at university?

 How Student Voice Analytics helps you

 Student Voice Analytics surfaces the topics and tone that matter for psychology and delivery of teaching.
 It tracks changes over time, pinpoints hotspots by mode and cohort, and provides like‑for‑like comparisons across subject families.
-Programme teams receive concise, anonymised summaries and export‑ready outputs to act quickly on assessment clarity, delivery parity for part‑time learners, and the people‑and‑resources strengths that underpin student experience.
+Programme teams receive concise, anonymised summaries and export‑ready outputs so they can act quickly on assessment clarity, delivery parity for part‑time learners, and the people‑and‑resources strengths that underpin student experience.
+Explore Student Voice Analytics to see what it looks like for your institution.

 Request a walkthrough